 Old media backlash

-Saturday 26 February 2005This is over 19 years old.
+Saturday 26 February 2005This is close to 20 years old.
 Be careful.

 Seems like everywhere I turn these days, there’s some old-media establishment breathlessly trash-talking online colleagues: Newspapers against Meetup, librarians against bloggers, and encyclopediasts against each other.